Active Multi-Object Exploration and Recognition via Tactile Whiskers: Object Classification Results

 \subsection{Real-world object classification}

 In this experiment, object contours from real objects were classified using the deep neural network introduced in Sec.~\ref{sec:classifier}.
-The data was collected using the same method as Sec.~\ref{sec:real1}.
-4-10 observations were collected for each object, leading to 79 observations in total.
-Fig.~\ref{fig:real_contours} shows one example observation per object.
+The data was collected using the same method as Sec.~\ref{sec:real1}, {\revcolor{red}in which objects were arranged as scenes first and were then characterized by the TOS-IPP algorithm.
+As a result, 4-10 observations were collected for each object, leading to 79 observations in total.
+The number of observations was determined by the available space for objects in the scene.
+For a constrained area in space, such an area can be filled with several small objects and fewer larger objects.} Fig.~\ref{fig:real_contours} shows one example observation per object.
 To use batch training, the number of points in $P_{ct}$ needs to be the same among different object observations.
 Thus, $P_{ct}$ was interpolated to 64 points at an equal distance interval based on the polygon obtained in the previous step.

-The ability of learning from scarce observations (data efficiency) is important, since acquisition of a large dataset of observations from real scenes is expensive.
+The ability to learn from scarce observations (data efficiency) is important, since the acquisition of a large dataset of observations from real scenes is expensive.
 We first quantified the data efficiency by training the proposed network with a reduced amount of data.
 Only approximately 20\% instances in the dataset were used for training, and the rest were used for validation (Setting A).
 The results were then compared to setting B, in which around 80\% of the observations were used for training and the remaining 20\% for validation.
 To reduce the performance variance, the network was evaluated by 5-fold cross-validation.
 The final metric is the average accuracy of all folds.
 Last, an ablation study was conducted to quantify the contribution from $P_{fs}$.
 For this, the accuracies of the following two settings were compared: 1) training and validating the network with only $P_{ct}$, and 2) training and validating the network with $P_{ct}$ and $P_{fs}$ altogether.